Skip to Content

 using a heat gun to pop epoxy resin bubbles

-Step 4: Let cure and remove from the mold
+Step 4: Let cure & remove from mold

 I let mine cure for about 24 hours in my dining room under my ceiling fan.
 It’s so hot and humid right now here in Maryland, so I wanted to make sure I gave them plenty of time.
 Read your brand of resin’s instructions for more precise times.